 EphMRA conducted a second webinar on 30 April and kindly invited BHBIA members to attend once again.
 We have provided a short summary of the points from this update that are relevant for the UK: click here to read the update.

-MRS has published a new set of guidelines for returning to work including for face-to-face activity.
+In June the MRS published a new set of detailed guidelines for returning to work including for face-to-face activity.
 The guidelines build on the government’s safe working guidance and set out the measures research practitioners will need to take in order to ensure the safety of their own staff, and those members of the public with whom face-to-face interaction is essential.

 These MRS guidelines are shared for information purposes only.
 They may be useful to researchers as they start to consider the possibility of a return to face-to-face activity in the future, but obviously there are additional considerations in the healthcare setting.
 The BHBIA’s advice for members has not changed, but we continue to monitor developments and will update members as appropriate.Visit MRS website for full details